 What I loved was seeing the shellfish in its natural state, as it were, as I only ever see conches and shells empty on the shore, so watching them like this (see the photo below) was just amazing.

-Although I must say that I felt a little sorry for them for being pulled out of the sea like this - they must have been quite startled all of a sudden being in a totally different atmosphere, as it were.
+Although I must say that I felt a little sorry for them for being pulled out of the sea like this, they must have been quite startled; all of a sudden, being in a different atmosphere, as it were.

 Fruit of the Ocean

-If you want to join this tour then the Viking Sushi Adventure operates all year round.
-The duration of the tour is approximately 2.3 hours.
+If you want to join this tour, the Viking Sushi Adventure operates year-round.
+The tour lasts approximately 2.3 hours.
 It is a round-trip departing from and returning to Stykkishólmur town.
+As I mentioned earlier in this travel blog, the tour is, sadly, no longer operating.